khaors/geocompr/main.md

 <!-- freq(cat_raster_wgs84) -->
 <!-- freq(cat_raster) -->

-Reprojecting continous data follows an almost identical procedure.
+Reprojecting continuous data follows an almost identical procedure.
-The `srtm.tif` file contains a digital elevation model from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/), nad is located in the same area in Utah as the previoulsy used land cover dataset.
+The `srtm.tif` file contains a digital elevation model from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/), nad is located in the same area in Utah as the previously used land cover dataset.
-Each srtm raster pixel represents elevation measured in meters.
+Each SRTM raster pixel represents elevation measured in meters.

 ```r